mdneuzerling/mdneuzerling.com/content/post/2021-03-01-machine-learning-workflows-with-julia/index.md

 A core concept of `MLJ` is a `machine`, which combines a model with data.
 A machine is what can be passed through `fit` and `predict`, and can store learned parameters.
 I'll define an `tuned_pipe_machine` from my `tuned_pipe`, along with `X` and `categorical(y)`.
 This is what MLJ refers to as a *self-tuning pipe* --- when I `fit!` this machine, it will (by default) first use cross-validation to tune the hyperparameters, and then it will use the best hyperparameters to train a final model on all available data.
 I'm going to pass a value to the `rows` argument to hold 30% of the data back for a final evaluation, following the general principle that it's a bad idea to validate on the same data used for model tuning.

+## Fitting the final model

-Note that `fit!` ends with [`!`](https://rdrr.io/r/base/Logic.html).
+Note that the `fit!` function ends with [`!`](https://rdrr.io/r/base/Logic.html).
 This is a Julia convention that signals to the user that the function modifies at least one of its arguments in place (in this case, the `tuned_pipe_machine` is fit).
 [I've spoken about this before](https://mdneuzerling.com/post/first-impressions-of-julia-from-an-r-user/), but I maintain that this convention is hugely powerful for Julia.
 In other languages I'm often left trying to remember which functions manipulate their inputs, but with Julia I don't have to keep that mental record.

 <div class="highlight">